VenkteshV/OneStopOptimizer/README.md

 Your onestop optimizer package that implements Binary versions of Bayesian optimization and Particle Swarm optimization reusing existing libraries for use cases of model selection and feature selection.

+The algorithms implemented are :
+:boom Bayesian Optimization
+:star Bayesian Optimization with Warm start.
+:exclamation Particle swarm opitmization
+:star Simulated Annealing

+More additions are welcome.
+Please raise an issue or implement and feel free to submit a PR

 Only two lines of code are necessary to run the trials and get the best set of features or best way to combine models.